-Developed by Scott Miller PhD, psychologist and co-founder of the International Center for Clinical Excellence and the Institute for the Study of Therapeutic Change, The Outcome ORS and SRS are brief measures for tracking client functioning and the quality of the therapeutic alliance.
+Developed by Scott Miller PhD, psychologist and co-founder of the International Center for Clinical Excellence and the Institute for the Study of Therapeutic Change, The Outcome Rating Scale (ORS) and Session Rating Scale (SRS) are brief measures for tracking client functioning and the quality of the therapeutic alliance.
 Each instrument takes less than a minute for clients to complete and for clinicians to score and interpret.
 Versions of the scales are available for adults, children, adolescents in 18 different languages.

 Kids First: Creating an evidence-informed, client-centred service

 About the organisation

 Formerly the Children’s Protection Society, Kids First has provided a wide range of services to vulnerable children and families since 1896.
 Kids First supports children and families underpinned by guiding principle of ‘HEART’ – Hope, Empowerment, Accountability, Respect and Trust.

 Head of Practice, Client Services

 Consistent with its commitment to Evidence-informed practice, Kids First has launched a new service model and is currently trialling two Evidence-based programs (EBPs) – Caring Dads, and Children and Mothers in Mind – in addition to completing a Randomised Controlled Trial of its Early Years Education Centre.
 Kids First launched its new service model in September 2018.

 The new service model is informed by the principles of Progressive universalism, which involves a tiered continuum of service delivery, with progressively more intensive levels of support for children and families depending on risk and need.
 The model is delivered through an all-of-family lens and focuses on outcomes-based service delivery rather than outputs.

 Kids First identified the need to provide a more flexible, integrated and coordinated service response for their children and families.